thetaylormcrae/gemmcountyrunners/_pages/home.md

       url: "/about/"
 title: Gem County Runners
 excerpt: >
-  Supporting Emmett, ID and the surrounding area one run at a time.
+  Curious runners.
+Local routes.
+Meaningful miles.
+  Gem County Runners is a community of movers who explore Emmett and beyond—one stride, one story, one shared path at a time.
 intro:
   - title: Encourage Curiosity
     excerpt: We aim to create opportunities for everyone to discover the joy of running and movement together.